hmliangliang/DGCN-NMF/README.md

 # DGCN-NMF

-Deep graph convolution neural network with non-negative matrix factorization for community discovery
+Deep graph convolution neural network with non-negative matrix factorization for community discovery   (It has been rejected by ICASSP 2021--2021/01/30)

 requirements: